Nikola-Ostojic/Space-Invaders/README.md

 # distribuirani
-Space Invaders game made using PyQt5.
+Space Invaders game made by using PyQt5.
 Single Player and Multiplayer.

 # Built By